What is the process of submitting an Offer on a house?

 If you have doubts about certain elements of the condition of the property, it might be worth making any offer subject to you obtaining a satisfactory specialist survey.
 For example, damp, roofing or asbestos.

 Offer ‘Subject to Survey’ Clause

-In addition to these specific points, Offers in Scotland are often subject to ‘standard clauses’, created by groups of conveyancing solicitors in the area in an attempt to make offers simpler and easier to deal with.
-Some of these, however, won’t be suitable for your circumstances and your solicitor will run through these with you at some point in the process.
+In addition to these specific points, Offers in Scotland are often subject to ‘Standard Clauses’, created by conveyancing solicitors in an attempt to make Offers simpler and easier to deal with.
+Some of these, however, won’t be suitable for your circumstances and your solicitor will run through these with you during the process.

 If I submit an Offer, am I entering into a contract if the seller agrees on the price?

-Normally in Scotland, the answer is ‘not yet’.
-If your Offer is subject to any conditions (such as ‘subject to survey’, see above), you are in a position to withdraw from the Offer.
-It is of course frowned-upon to submit an Offer and then pull-out at a later stage, but the seller’s solicitor or estate agent should have warned the seller that this is always a possibility.
+If your Offer is subject to any conditions (such as ‘subject to survey’), you are in a position to withdraw from the Offer.
+It is frowned-upon to submit an Offer and then pull-out at a later stage, but the seller’s solicitor or estate agent should have warned the seller that this is always a possibility.

 Do I get a chance to submit another Offer if my Offer is turned down?

 Submitting an Offer is often just the start of negotiations.
 Often the negotiations are about the Price, but other things can be important to sellers too.
 The Date of Entry is usually the next-most important issue for sellers who will often want to try to tie the Date of Entry of the property that they are selling to the Date of Entry of the property that they are buying.